Through the Darkest of Times

 Through the Darkest of Times is a strategy video game developed by Paintbucket Games and published by HandyGames.
-It was released on Microsoft Windows and macOS through Steam on 30 January 2020 after three years of development and was later released on other platforms.
+It was released on Microsoft Windows and macOS on 30 January 2020 and later on other platforms.
 The game follows a resistance group in Nazi Germany from Adolf Hitler's rise in power in 1933 to the end of World War II and manages each member through weekly missions and acts of sabotage.

-Through the Darkest of Times was developed by Jörg Friedrich and Sebastian Schulz.
+Through the Darkest of Times was developed by Jörg Friedrich and Sebastian Schulz in three years.
 It was the first game to be published in Germany that allowed Nazi symbols, including the swastika.
 It received mixed critical reception, with the storytelling being held in high regard and the simple strategy being heavily criticized.
-A sequel was announced in August 2022 for Nintendo Switch, titled The Darkest Files.
+A sequel was released in March 2025 titled The Darkest Files.

 Gameplay

 Through the Darkest of Times is a single-player strategy video game.
 The player begins as a resistance leader of a randomized background in 1933 Germany, when Hitler is initially appointed as Chancellor.
 Members of the resistance group complete missions to disrupt the Nazi regime, with some involving sabotaging equipment, spreading leaflets, and painting walls with messages.
 Certain missions are made easier or harder based on attributes and backgrounds of each resistance member, or what items are required.
 Depending on the risk, suspicion, or traits of resistance members, missions may have higher risk of failure, or result in arrest or death by the Gestapo.
 Other missions may not unlock until prerequisite ones are completed, with a few larger objectives requiring multiple prerequisite steps to complete.

 The game takes place over four chapters, with the chapters lasting twenty weeks in its own time period within the Nazi regime.
 Each week represents one turn and round of missions.
 Supplies, supporters, and morale are reset at the beginning of each chapter.
 Historically accurate newspaper clippings are presented at the start of each turn, with made-up titles.
 Between different turns and at the start of chapters, scenes and dialogue trees are given to the player, featuring major historical events or interactions with everyday citizens.

 The choices made do not change the actual outcome of any major events surrounding Nazi Germany, but may influence later events in the game.
 The initial objective is to survive until the end of World War II and resist against the Nazi regime as much as possible.
 Subsequent plays allow for alternative historical events to take place.